-Federal Bribery Charge
+Federal Bribery Defense Lawyer Chicago

-To obtain a conviction, federal prosecutors must prove each element of bribery beyond a reasonable doubt.
+Federal prosecutors must prove each element of bribery beyond a reasonable doubt.

 Corrupt Intent

-One of the most important elements of federal bribery is corrupt intent.
-Prosecutors must prove that the defendant acted with the specific intent to influence an official act or to be influenced in performing official duties.
+Federal prosecutors must prove that the defendant acted with the specific intent to influence an official act or to improperly benefit from official action.

 Something of Value